Why Anxious Dogs Love Mobile Grooming

 We Watch for Signs of Stress During Grooming

 Part of what makes mobile grooming effective for anxious dogs is that we monitor their comfort throughout the appointment.
-Before and during every groom, we run a PETCHECK wellness scan.
+Before and during every groom, we run a PETCHECK™ wellness scan.
 We're checking their skin, coat, ears, eyes, paws, and overall body language for anything unusual.
+This is especially important for senior dogs, where anxiety and age-related changes often overlap.

 If we notice signs of physical discomfort, tension, or stress-related behaviors like excessive panting or lip-licking, we adjust our approach.
 Sometimes that means giving them more time to settle in.
 Sometimes it means changing the order of tasks so we start with something less stressful, like a gentle brush instead of jumping straight to the bath.